 Back to the Present

-Scrooge decided that the future he witnessed, was one that did not have to be and chose to create his own future by changing his ways.
-He woke to a beautiful Christmas morning; the spirits had completed their tasks all in one night.
-Scrooge found himself a changed man.
-And, after a very hearty laugh, a giddy Ebenezer Scrooge returned to his business, his business being the well being and care of his fellow men, women and children, a business that he had neglected for many a year.
+Scrooge decided that the future he witnessed, was one that did not have to be.
+He chose to create his own by changing his ways.
+He woke to a cold but beautiful and clear Christmas morning; the spirits having completed their tasks all in one night.
+After a hearty laugh, a giddy Ebenezer Scrooge returned to his business, his business being the wellbeing and care of his fellow man, woman, and child, a business that he had neglected for many a year.
 He began with his clerk, Bob, and his family, increasing his salary, and becoming close to Tim, who did get well.
 He spent that first Christmas of his new life dining with his nephew and his wife and their guests.
-He also became a very fine keeper of Christmas, not many merrier or jollier than he.
+He also became a fine keeper of Christmas, not many merrier or jollier than he.

-Scrooge could not change the events of the past, but by changing the way he lived in the moment, and by cherishing the memories of the happiness cheer that he had experienced in some of his early days, he was able to change his life story, in which all the of the undesirable parts became just small pieces of a much larger story of a life well lived.
+Scrooge could not change the events of the past, but by changing the way he lived in the present, and by cherishing the memories of the happiness and cheer that he had experienced in some of his early days, he was able to change his life story, in which all of the undesirable parts became but small pieces of a much larger story of a life well lived.

-It is now time to get back to business, our business being the same as that of Mister Scrooge and Mister Marley.
-It is the business of humanity and its welfare.
+It is now time for all of us to get back to business, our business being the same as that of Mister Scrooge and Mister Marley.
+It is the business of humanity.
 It is the business of kindness and caring.
-It is the business of giving, even if the only thing we have to give is our kindness, our cheer and good will.
+It is the business of giving, even if the only thing we have to give is our cheer and good will.

-We cannot go back and change the past, but we can move forward knowing that all we do will affect what is to come.
-We have the ability to influence all possible futures, perhaps leading to one that contains a bit more of that elusive peace and joy.
+We cannot go back, but we can move forward, knowing that everything we do can affect what is to come.
+We have the ability to influence all possible futures, perhaps leading to one that contains a bit more of that elusive peace on Earth.

 © 2012 Paul K Francis